 Politely refuse food that you do not eat

-If the host serves food that you do not eat, simply avoid it.
+If the host serves a type of food that you do not eat, simply avoid it.
 If the host or another guest explicitly offers such food to you, politely refuse it.
 It is enough to say “no, thank you”.

-Do not impose your diet on the other guests
+Do not force your diet on the other guests

-Never expect others to adjust to your diet.
-Do not expect your hosts to change their menu to accommodate your needs.
+Do not expect others to adjust their menu or diet to your dietary restrictions.
 Similarly, at a restaurant, do not expect the other guests to change their food order.